National Wealth Fund (United Kingdom): Origins

 The National Wealth Fund traces its origins to the UK Infrastructure Bank (UKIB), which was created in 2021 to support regional and local economic growth and to help tackle climate change.
 UKIB’s role was put on a statutory footing by the UK Infrastructure Bank Act 2023.

 Creation and transition (October 2024)

 On 14 October 2024 the government launched the National Wealth Fund and announced that the UK Infrastructure Bank would become the National Wealth Fund, expanding its remit beyond infrastructure to support wider industrial transformation and to mobilise private capital.
 A House of Commons Library briefing summarised the change and set out how the fund’s objectives relate to existing UK public investment bodies.

 Statement of Strategic Priorities (March 2025)

 On 19 March 2025 the Chancellor issued a Statement of Strategic Priorities to the National Wealth Fund, setting the fund’s direction for the 2024 to 2029 Parliament.
 The statement confirms the fund’s strategic objectives and sets out priority areas for investment and partnership working.
+The Chancellor also announced that the National Wealth Fund could also be spent on defence.